The World’s #1 Offshore Haven

 Tax rates are relatively low, with the top marginal tax rate set at 25%.
 The corporate tax rate is 27%, but, like individuals, DR companies are taxed only on income earned in the country.

-The one higher-than-average tax is capital gains tax, which is 27%.
+The one higher-than-average tax is capital gains tax,

 The Dominican Republic has fewer banks and many more limited private and investment banking options than Panama.
 However, DR banks are more open to working with foreign (including American) clients.